dmitsf/GOT/got/relevance_analysis/README.md

-# Obtaining text-to-string relevance matrix using Annotated Suffix Tree approach.
+# Obtaining string-to-text relevance matrix using Annotated Suffix Tree approach.

-Let's construct text-to-string relevance matrix.
+Let's construct string-to-text relevance matrix.
 We will use a collection of scientific papers' abstracts as texts and Data Science Taxonomy topics as strings.

 At first, we should extract all the leaves from a taxonomy.
 To do this, we can use _taxonomy.py_ module from GoT: